mkao006/sws_r_api/r_modules/feed_availability/README.md

 1. **Impute oil seed crush rate and oil/meal extraction rate**

    For missing rates, we first impute them by countries based on available data.
-For countries or commodities with missing rates, we take the global commodity average rates.
+For countries or commodities does not have available data, we take the global commodity average rates.

 2. **Compute Feed Availability based on the classification**